Lawyers often rely on word-of-mouth marketing.

 Social media might seem like a straightforward medium.

-You post, and people like and comment.
+You post, then people like and comment.
 Right?
 Right.

 Except there are lots of brands posting everyday receiving little to no engagement on those posts at all.

-On the other hand, the right strategy opens up your market to the 3.5 billion people using social media around the world (Oberlo).
+On the other hand, the right strategy opens up your market to the 3.5 billion people using social media around the world.